ChristineKarimi/Quotes/README.md

 An app that shows various quotes,the author and the date it was posted.
 This project helps the user to add their favourite quotes, upvote/downvote them and delete them.

+## Description
+This app enables the user to keep adding and deleting their favourite quotes, by various authors.
+The user can also down vote and upvote for ecah quote.

+## Technologies used
+HTML
+Typescript
+Angular2
+Node

+### Setup information and technology overview

+App built using Angular2.
+Install angular2, nodeJs, and typescript to set up the environment.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`. will help host the app locally